 When is the Hour of Code?

 Anybody can host an Hour of Code anytime, but the grassroots campaign goal is for tens of millions of students to try an Hour of Code during December 7-13, 2015, in celebration of Computer Science Education Week.
 Is it one specific hour?
 No. You can do the Hour of Code anytime during this week.
 (And if you can't do it during that week, do it the week before or after).

 Every student should have the opportunity to learn computer science.
 It helps nurture problem-solving skills, logic and creativity.
 By starting early, students will have a foundation for success in any 21st-century career path.
 See more stats on Code.org.

 How do I participate in the Hour of Code?

-Sign up to host an Hour of Code event here and start planning.
+Start planning here by reviewing our how-to guide.
 You can organize an Hour of Code event at your school or in your community — like in an extracurricular club, non-profit or at work.
 Or, just try it yourself when Dec.
-8 arrives.
+7 arrives.

 Who is behind the Hour of Code?

 The Hour of Code is organized by Code.org, a public 501c3 non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
 An unprecedented coalition of partners have come together to support the Hour of Code, too — including Microsoft, Apple, Amazon, Boys and Girls Clubs of America and the College Board.